maialenz/movieQuiz/README.md

 - Navbar and footer: as this is a simple quiz application, it was decided not to include any navbars or footers as they were thought to be irrelevant for this first release.
 For future releases, as the application increases on themes/categories, difficulty... it's expected to contain a responsive navbar for better UX and easier access to subcategories and dropdown buttons.
 The same way, the footer would contain a email and contact information so users can contact the creator and send feedback and/or proposed questions to include on the quiz.

+- A fun feedback depending on the score the user achieves.
+If the user does better than 20% they would get a message; a different one if they reached 50% ...
+This was left out of the first release for lack of time.
+This would be a feature on a further release.

 ---

 ## TECHNOLOGIES USED